opendilab/DI-orchestrator/docs/architecture.md

 ```

 > **Why should aggregator be defined alone?**
     Aggregator is common module for all RL training jobs using nerveX framework, so we define the aggregator as a global and shared resource named AggregatorConfig.
-After RL jobs are submitted, nervex-operator will read the global AggregatorConfig in K8s cluster to create aggregators for these RL jobs.
+After RL jobs are submitted, nervex-server will read the global AggregatorConfig in K8s cluster to create aggregators for these RL jobs.
 In addition, aggregator is only for most common data parallel training.
 You need to define a new Custom Resource if other parallel training methods are used.
 ### Status definition
 After NerveXJob is submitted, nervex-operator takes over the management of the life cycle of the NerveXJob.
 In order to facilitate the user to have a better view of the NerveXJob's status, we define the following phases: